Pratt Visitor Services

 Through workshops, we uncovered real operational challenges and day-to-day realities, allowing improvement ideas to be grounded in how the service is actually delivered.
 By involving ambassadors early and closely, our solutions became more realistic, actionable, and aligned with the lived visitor experience.

-What we want to learn from co-design workshops?
+What we want to learn from the workshops?

 01